Have you tried to search for statistics on cancer in Singapore?

 Fortunately, there are various ways to finance the cost of these cancer treatments.

-8) Women Are More Likely to Survive Than Men
+9) Women Are More Likely to Survive From Cancer Than Men

-Even after going through treatments, one might not be fully cured as cancer can come back and spread to other areas, leading to worsening conditions.
+Even after going through treatments, one might not be fully cured as cancer can come back and spread to other areas, leading to worsened conditions.

 And that’s why it’s scary – you’ll never know.